Samu01Tech/riassunti-uni/Cybersecurity/Cryptography, introduction and application.md

 ### TLS Handshake Protocol

-1. Client sends a Client Hello message to the server (version, cipher suites)

 _cipher suites are set of algorithms that help secure a network connection that uses TLS.
 It is composed by a key exchange algorithm, a bulk encryption algorithm and a message authentication code_

 > TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256: